Singapore Airlines Flight 117: Aftermath

 Singapore received international praise for its prompt action in handling the incident.
-Then Prime Minister of Singapore Goh Chok Tong commended all those involved in handling the ordeal and rescue mission for their swiftness and efficiency.
+The Prime Minister of Singapore, Goh Chok Tong, commended all those involved in handling the ordeal and rescue mission for their swiftness and efficiency.
 Captain Stanley Lim, the pilot of the flight, and Superintendent Foo Kia Juah, chief police negotiator, were awarded the Public Service Star for their roles.
 The SAF Commando Formation members were awarded the Medal for Valour, and others in the negotiating team were given the President's Certificates of Commendation.

-Singapore Airlines as of 15 July 2020 continues to operate the flight number 117 between Kuala Lumpur and Singapore, using an Airbus A350-900 (Flight 117 used to operate A330-300 on this route) except on Saturdays and Sundays.
+As of 2024 Singapore Airlines continues to operate the flight number 117 between Kuala Lumpur and Singapore, shuffling between a Boeing 737-800 and Boeing 737 Max 8 aircraft (Flight 117 used to operate Airbus A330-300 and A350-900 on this route) except on Saturdays and Sundays.

-The aircraft
+Aircraft

-The hijacked aircraft had been delivered to Singapore Airlines on 22 November 1988.
-The hijacked plane continued to remain in daily service with Singapore Airlines after the incident for the next 10 years, until it was transferred to Spanish airline Air Plus Comet on 11 May 2001.
-The plane was painted all-white and re-registered from 9V-STP to EC-HVB.
+The aircraft involved had been delivered to Singapore Airlines on 22 November 1988.
+It continued in daily service with Singapore Airlines after the incident for the next 10 years, until it was transferred to Spanish airline Air Plus Comet on 11 May 2001.
+The plane was painted all-white and re-registered as EC-HVB.
 On 31 May 2003, it was retired from flying and was stored in the Mojave Air and Space Port in the United States.
 On 25 April 2005, the untitled A310 aircraft which was registered N443RR was broken up and scrapped.